top of page

 DPS_2533 - Copy (1).jpeg

-Project: Adopt A Village
+Project: Adopt the Village of Loon Khan

-"Adopted" the Village of Loonh Khan
+Adopted the Village of Loon Khan

 Loonh Khan village is located approximately 20 miles from the city of Badin.
 There are about 115 homes scattered throughout the area and the population is about 650 out of which close to 300 are children.
 Most of the villagers eke out a meagre living by working on nearby lands.
 10% of the villagers cultivate their own lands which are dry and inhospitable.
 It is a hand to mouth existence in a forgotten part of the country plagued by nutritional deprivation, lack of clean drinking water, illiteracy, high neonatal/infant mortality and general poor health.